vsm/vsm-dictionary/Dictionary.spec.md

   + Notes:
-    + Returned matches are filtered: only those belonging to any of the subdictionaries given in `filter.dictID` (if any given), will be returned.
+    + Returned matches are filtered: only those belonging to any of the subdictionaries given in `filter.dictID` (if given), will be returned.
-    + Returned matches are sorted by the following keys, in this order:
+    + Returned matches can also be sorted, as follows:
-      + If a `sort.dictID` is given, then matches that belong to any of the subdicts given in that list, are grouped and sorted before matches that don't;
+      If a `sort.dictID` is given, then matches that belong to any of the subdicts given in that list, are placed before matches that do not.
+      + This property essentially enables defining 'preferred dictionaries'.
-        + Note: the order of dictIDs within `sort.dictID` is not important;
+      + Note: the order of dictIDs within `sort.dictID` is _not important_;
-          `sort.dictID` only splits matches into 2 blocks: those with a dictID in the list vs. those without;
+        `sort.dictID` simply splits matches into 2 blocks: those with a dictID in the list vs. those without.
+      + So e.g.:
+        + `options = { filter: { dictID: ['A', 'B', 'C', 'D'] } }` returns *only*
+          matches from subdicts A/B/C/D.
+        + `options = { sort: { dictID: ['A', 'B'] } }` *prioritizes* matches
+          from subdicts A/B in the returned list, while non-A/B-matches (from subdicts like C/D/E/etc.) may still appear after A/B-matches,
+        + `options = { filter: { dictID: ['A', 'B', 'C', 'D'] }, sort: { dictID: ['A', 'B'] }}`
+          returns only matches from A/B/C/D, while putting any matches that belong to either A or B in front.
+      + Why this feature?:
+        _Use case 1_: the user wants to search for only Protein names and Gene names from Human, Mouse, and Rat (=2x3=6 subdictionaries), whereby Protein names will usually be selected, and should thus always be shown on top in an autocomplete list; but whereby the user also wants to see Gene names as a fallback, in case some gene does not yet have a listed, associated Protein name in its dictionary.
+        Then `filter` will refer to the 6 subdicts, and `sort` will refer to the 3 preferred Protein-name term lists.
+        _Use case 2_: the designer of a VSM-template creates an empty field in a VSM-sentence, that is expected to hold a location-like term.
+The designer expects that the field will be filled with terms from a Cell Line dictionary, but anticipates that users of the template will regularly find additional useful dictionaries.
+        Therefore, the designer does not want to limit the field to Cell Line terms only, but just wants to make autocomplete rank those terms on top.
+        Therefore, Cell-Line's ID goes into `options.sort`, and there is no `options.filter`.
+      + Note that the backend-service may not directly support this.
+In that case, this functionality can be implemented by launching two parallel
+        queries: one query that that filters for the dictIDs that are in both `sort` and `filter`, and one query that filters for dictIDs in `filter` (if any) but not in `sort`; and then concatenating (and if needed de-dup'ing) the result lists; and trimming this to length `perPage`.
+      + _Limitation_: this sorting is really only useful for an autocomplete result-list, where only a limited of number of terms can be shown, and where the best matches really should consistently appear on top.
+        If the backend-service does not support this kind of sorting, then it is impractical to implement this on the client-side using parallel queries, when the `page` number is larger than 1.
+        Note that autocomplete is expected to launch `page: 1`-queries only, and that only some more advanced term-search and -management dialog window is expected to enable a user to navigate to other `page` numbers, or even to inspect whole subdictionaries.
+        + Therefore, `sort.dictID` may only be requested (and should only be followed) in combination with a `page: 1`.
+        + And so, also for consistent navigation, an 'advanced-search' component that expects to show also `page`s `> 1`, should not query with a `sort.dictID` option for any of its pages, including its page 1.
+    + Returned matches _may_ be sorted further, as follows.
+      This is only a suggestion, for if the backend-service supports it, or for who designs their own backend-service.
+      (Note: all this sorting should happen on the server-side, as it is the only place where it can happen reliably, in order to have no confusion with paginated results).
+      (And note that 'vsm-dictionary-local' implements this 'server-side' code on the client, which is why that one package does contain sorting-code).
+      Optional sorting, continued:
-      + then: within each of those one or two groups, matches with `type` 'S' are sorted before those with 'T' (i.e. first prefix matches, then infix matches);
+      + Within each of the one or two `sort.dictID` groups, matches that got `type` 'S' are sorted before those with 'T' (i.e. first prefix matches, then infix matches);
-        + Note: while S/T-type match-sorting is the responsibility of VsmDictionary-subclasses, the VsmDictionary parent class code will mix N/R/F/G- type matches with these, to create the order N/R/F/G/S/T;
+        + Note: any S/T-type match-sorting is the responsibility of VsmDictionary-subclasses (or their backend-service),
+          while the VsmDictionary parent class code will mix N/R/F/G- type matches with these, to create the order N/R/F/G/S&T;
-          see later, under `getMatchesForString()`/`_addExtraMatchesForString()`);
+          (see later, under `getMatchesForString()`);
       + then, within each S/T-group, either..:
         + alphabetically and case-insensitively by term-string;
         + then: sorted by own dictID;